 Smaller companies and savvy individuals are nonetheless not unarmed in this race, as they can easily develop their own WordPress shops or launch cloud-hosted Shopify without any technical skill.
 These new technological standards level playing field a little against the large players that have already set their foot in the Indonesian e-commerce landscape.

 Top 10 e-commerce websites in Indonesia

-It is thus not surprising that the market is already counting several large players who have been heavily investing to seize market share and reap the benefits of the current explosive growth.
-Nevertheless without a clearly hegemonic leader and a lot of room for growth, Indonesia is one of the countries in Southeast Asian e-commerce that can still enable the development of underdogs or the entry of newcomers.
+It is not surprising that the Indonesian market is already counting several large players who already reap the benefits of the country’s explosive digital growth.
+However, without a clearly hegemonic leader and a lot of room for growth, Indonesia is one of the countries in Southeast Asian e-commerce that can easily allow the development of underdogs and the entry of newcomers.